 Before you resign, make sure you're leaving for the right reasons.

 Quitting is never easy.
-And while the unemployment rate is holding steady, the thought of quitting can be frightening with many still facing a tough job market out there.
 There will always be high and low points in your job, but how do you know when the bad aspects outweigh the good?

 Here are some signs that will help you decide when it’s time to look elsewhere for work.
 [TWEET]